sergemazille/reveal-basis/README.md

 ##### Notification options

-The `create` method accepts an option object as an optional second parameters:
+The `create` method accepts an option object as an optional second parameter:

 ```typescript
 <script>